 The only certainty parties can rely upon, is the text of their agreement: a detailed, complex and long text is more likely to avoid the risk of interference by the judge.
-Therefore, professional parties prefer to invest money in drafting a contract as meticulous and exhaustive as possible in order to seek a textual approach by the court, rather than facing the cost of an unforeseeable enforcement of their agreement by the court7.
-In other words, they prefer to bear higher ex ante costs, that are foreseeable, rather than risking the uncertainty wish.
-In this way, sophisticated parties can economize on contracting costs by shifting costs between the front end (or drafting stage) and the back end (or enforcement stage) of the contracting process" (R. Scott, Text versus context - The failure of the unitary law of contract interpretation, in The American Illness, New Haven, 2013, at 316).
+Therefore, professional parties prefer to invest money in drafting a contract as meticulous and exhaustive as possible in order to seek a textual approach by the court, rather than facing the cost of an unforeseeable enforcement of their agreement by the court.
+In other words, they prefer to bear higher ex ante costs, that are foreseeable, rather than risking the uncertainty

-$^{^{7}}$ "For these parties context is endogenous; the parties can embed as much or as little context into an agreement as they of the ex post costs8.
+&lt;sup>7 "For these parties context is endogenous; the parties can embed as much or as little context into an agreement as they wish.
+In this way, sophisticated parties can economize on contracting costs by shifting costs between the front end (or drafting stage) and the back end (or enforcement stage) of the contracting process" (R. SCOTT, Text versus context - The failure of the unitary law of contract interpretation, in The American Illness, New Haven, 2013, at 316).

+of the ex post costs.
 This represents the only way to have a sort of control on the interpretation and enforcement of the contract, the only way to try to guide the court in the enforcement of it and, consequently, to foresee the costs stemming from it.

-The outcome of this way of drafting contracts is a "rush to formalism" and the rise of what is called "new formalism"9: professional parties try to encompass everything (sometimes stating even the most obvious things10 in their contracts) and choose, as jurisdiction and applicable law, States where courts have a formalistic (classical) approach to interpretation and enforcement, such as New York11.
+The outcome of this way of drafting contracts is a "rush to formalism" and the rise of what is called "new formalism": professional parties try to encompass everything (sometimes stating even the most obvious things in their contracts) and choose, as jurisdiction and applicable law, States where courts have a formalistic (classical) approach to interpretation and enforcement, such as New York.